yamenzk/rua/dashboard/docs/documentation.md

 The useDocEditorSubmissionAndFiles hook now centralizes most of the file handling logic:

-1. User interaction in UniversalDocEditor (e.g., clicking an attach button, which is rendered via renderFormField) calls openUploadModal from the hook.
+1. User interaction in DocEditor (e.g., clicking an attach button, which is rendered via renderFormField) calls openUploadModal from the hook.
-2. FileUploadDialog.jsx is displayed (its visibility controlled by state within the hook, exposed to UniversalDocEditor).
+2. FileUploadDialog.jsx is displayed (its visibility controlled by state within the hook, exposed to DocEditor).
 3. FileUploadDialog's onFileSelect calls handleFileSelectedInDialog (from the hook).
 4.  handleFileSelectedInDialog: